Romchik38/site2/doc/routing/readme.md

 ## Middlewares logic

-- `Preferred` extract accept language header and returns an array of languages.
-So they will be added to request attributes
+- `Preferred` extracts accept language header and returns an array of languages.
+So they will be added to the `request` as `attributes`

 - `Dynamic Path` prepares url part and decide what to do:
-  1. if no root were founded - it will redirect to `preferred` or `default` root
+  1. if no root were founded - it will redirect to `preferred` or `default` root url
   2. if root were founded - it creates [DynamicRoot](https://github.com/Romchik38/server/blob/master/src/Http/Routers/Handlers/DynamicRoot/DynamicRoot.php) and [Path](https://github.com/Romchik38/server/blob/master/src/Http/Controller/Path.php) and returns the [DynamicPathMiddlewareResult](https://github.com/Romchik38/server/blob/master/src/Http/Routers/Middlewares/Result/DynamicPathMiddlewareResult.php) with them.
-So the result will be passed as an attribute to the request.
+So the result will be passed as an `attribute` to the `request`.
   3. if `Path` throws an error - it returns `null` because it doesn't know what to do.

-- `Controller middleware` - knows how to work with [Controller](https://github.com/Romchik38/server/blob/master/src/Http/Controller/Controller.php).
+- `Controller middleware` - knows how to work with a [controller](https://github.com/Romchik38/server/blob/master/src/Http/Controller/Controller.php).
-  1. It takes `Path` from the request and run the `controller chain`.
+  1. It takes `Path` from the `request` and run the `controller chain`.
   2. It also holds http methods: returns blank body on `HEAD's` and `method not allowed` on unknown one.
-  3. It Returns `null` if no action were found.
+  3. It returns `null` if no action were found.

 - `Handler as Not found` - returns `404` page content.